jmura84/FOREO_AI_Engineering/translation_app/README.md

 * **Sequential Translation Pipeline:** Uses a two-agent architecture for maximum accuracy:
     1.  **Agent 1 (NMT):** The `llm_call.py` module generates a raw translation using a selected Ollama LLM.
-    2.  **Agent 2 (TM Corrector):** The `user_mods_corrector.py` module (a Python-based rules processor) reviews the raw translation against a user-generated CSV, automatically applying corrections.
+    2.  **Script (TM Corrector):** The `user_mods_corrector.py` module (a Python-based rules processor) reviews the raw translation against a user-generated CSV, and if the segment matches 100% it automatically applies the correction.

-* **Evolving Translation Memory (TM):** The app learns!
-Any manual corrections saved via the UI are stored in `data/user_mods_tm.csv`.
-This "memory" is used by Agent 2 in all future translations to prevent repeated errors.
+* **Evolving Translation Memory (TM):** Any manual corrections saved via the UI are stored in `data/user_mods_tm.csv`.
+This "memory" is used by the script in all future translations to prevent repeated errors.

 * **Audio/Video Transcription:** Utilizes `openai-whisper` (via `audio2text.py`) to transcribe audio or video files (`.mp3`, `.wav`, `.mp4`) into `.SRT` formatted text, which is then populated in the source text box.